-Confidential Resources for Complainants and Respondents, Including On Campus Medical, Counseling and Pastoral Resources.
-Some College employees are designated as "confidential resources."
-These College employees serve in professional roles in which communications are provided confidential status under the law (e.g., licensed mental health care providers, licensed medical providers, pastoral counselors and clergy) and may not report identifying information about behavior that may implicate the Sexual Misconduct Policy or Equal Opportunity and Discriminatory Harassment Policy without the consent of the individual who supplied the information in question or otherwise in compliance with law.
-However, these confidential resources are instructed to inform individuals of their right to file a complaint under the Sexual Misconduct Policy, the Equal Opportunity and Discriminatory Harassment Policy and/or with the police and may assist in that process.
-Please note that such employees who receive reports when not functioning in their licensed or confidential capacity (e.g., when teaching a course) are not prohibited from making a report.
-Finally, confidential resources may, consistent with their legal obligations and ethical requirements, provide limited statistical information about incidents without revealing personally identifiable information regarding the identities of the individuals involved to the Title IX Coordinator and the Clery Act Compliance Coordinator.
+B. Other Confidential Resources for Complainants and Respondents, Including On Campus Medical, Counseling and Pastoral Resources.
+In addition to the PCRP, some other College employees serve in professional roles in which communications are provided confidential status under the law (e.g., licensed mental health care providers, licensed medical providers, pastoral counselors and clergy) and may not report identifying information about behavior that may implicate the Sexual Misconduct Policy or Equal Opportunity and Discriminatory Harassment Policy without the consent of the individual who supplied the information in question or otherwise in compliance with law.3 However, these confidential resources are instructed to inform individuals of their right to file a complaint under the Sexual Misconduct Policy, the Equal Opportunity and Discriminatory Harassment Policy and/or with the police and may assist in that process.

+However, please note that such employees who receive reports when not functioning in their licensed or confidential capacity (e.g., when teaching a course) are not prohibited from making a report.
+Finally, confidential resources may, consistent with their legal obligations and ethical